AB3478/Stock-Analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?

 -	Refactoring code helps not only the person reading the results, but also the programmer.
 Steve can now use the readable code as well as a run button to conduct his data analysis more efficiently and easily share the results.
-Refactoring also helps reduce the run time of macros; if Steve is interested in larger data sets, refactoring can significantly help reduce the run time of macros.
+Refactoring also helps reduce the run time of macros; if Steve is interested in larger data sets, refactoring can help macros run more efficiently.

 -	Refactoring is time consuming, and in our case, only saved a couple of seconds.
 For smaller data sets, it may not be cost-efficient.
 If not done correctly, refactoring can also introduce bugs.

+### How do these pros and cons apply to refactoring the original VBA script?

+- Refactoring the VBA script made the code easier to understand and helped execute the macros faster.
+However, the data set was small enough that refactoring did not make a meaningful difference in overall run time.